Neutron capture therapy of cancer: US (2003)

-In another Japanese trial, carried out by Yamamoto et al., BPA and BSH were infused over 1 h, followed by BNCT at the Japan Research Reactor (JRR)-4 reactor.
+In another Japanese trial with patients with newly diagnosed glioblastomas, carried out by Yamamoto et al., BPA and BSH were infused over 1 h, followed by BNCT at the Japan Research Reactor (JRR)-4 reactor.
 Patients subsequently received an X-ray boost after completion of BNCT.
-The overall median survival time (MeST) was 27.1 months, and the 1 year and 2-year survival rates were 87.5 and 62.5%, respectively.
+The overall median survival time (MeST) was 27.1 months, and the 1-year and 2-year survival rates were 87.5% and 62.5%, respectively.

 Based on the reports of Miyatake, Kawabata, and Yamamoto, combining BNCT with an X-ray boost can produce a significant therapeutic gain.
 However, further studies are needed to optimize this combined therapy alone or in combination with other approaches including chemo- and immunotherapy, and to evaluate it using a larger patient population.

+Japan (2021) - meningiomas

+Miyatake and his co-workers also have treated a cohort of 44 patients with recurrent high-grade meningiomas (HGM) that were refractory to all other therapeutic approaches.
+The clinical regimen consisted of intravenous administration of boronophenylalanine two hours before neutron irradiation at the Kyoto University Research Reactor Institute in Kumatori, Japan.
+Effectiveness was determined using radiographic evidence of tumor shrinkage, overall survival (OS) after initial diagnosis, OS after BNCT, and radiographic patterns associated with treatment failure.

+The median OS after BNCT was 29.6 months and 98.4 months after diagnosis.
+Better responses were seen in patients with lower-grade tumors.
+In 35 of 36 patients, there was tumor shrinkage, and the median progression-free survival (PFS) was 13.7 months.
+There was good local control of the patients' tumors, as evidenced by the fact that only 22.2% of them experienced local recurrence of their tumors.
+From these results, it was concluded that BNCT was effective in locally controlling tumor growth, shrinking tumors, and improving survival with acceptable safety in patients with therapeutically refractory HGMs.